MaxAtslega/StorageUtility/README.md

-# ScStorage
+# StorageUtility

-ScStorage is a simple API that enables easy interaction with various types of browser storage such as LocalStorage, SessionStorage, Cookies, and IndexedDB.
+StorageUtility is a simple API that enables easy interaction with various types of browser storage such as LocalStorage, SessionStorage, Cookies, and IndexedDB.

 ### Understanding help